danjohnson3141/Jekyll-Test/GET-&#47;banner_ads&#47;app_sponsor&#47;:app_sponsor_id.md

-This route pulls all of the banner ads for one particular sponsor
+This route pulls all of the banner ads for one particular 'app_sponsor'.

-Declare what authentications are required
+#### Authentication

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 #### Parameters